Europium-152/rectangular-waveguide-modes/README.md

-# rectangular-waveguide-modes
+# Rectangular Waveguide Modes
-Convenience tool to list all rectangular modes below a given frequency and for a given waveguide size
+Calculate all rectangular modes below a given frequency and for a given waveguide size.
+Calculate mode-conversion losses in curved rectangular waveguides.